OSLC/developing-oslc-applications/_harp/iotp_adaptor/developer-guide.md

 * [eclipse environment setup](./environment-setup.html): describes how to setup an eclipse development environment for developing the model and code.
 Eclipse is required in order to use Lyo Designer, which is an eclipse plug-in.
 * [The toolchain model](./toolchain-model.html) - describes the design of the Watson IoT Platform OSLC domain model, and the model of the OSLC services that are provided
 * [Generating the server code](./code-generator.html) - explains how to generate the server implementation using the Lyo Designer code generator with additional details for managing embedded user code.
-* [Exploring the generated code](./exploring-the-code.html)  - looks at the structure of the CE4IoTConnector eclipse project, and discusses the key folders and files of the generated application.
+* [Exploring the generated code](./exploring-the-code.html)  - looks at the structure of the iotp-adaptor eclipse project, and discusses the key folders and files of the generated application.
 * [https and SSL support](./ssl-support.html) - discusses the important topic of secure connections and how to configure the Web application to support SSL, and how to manage self-assigned certificates.
 * [Authentication](./authentication.html) - addresses the often sticky problem of end-user login as well as server-to-server connections through OAuth.
 * [Creating the rootservices document](./rootservices.html) - Describes how to provide a rootservices document which is required to establish consumer/friend connections between the jazz.net applications (primarily the Jazz Team Server) and the iotp-adaptor.